artghieri/GitHub-Markdown-Cheatsheet/README.md

 ```

 > [!NOTE]
-> **For more information on working with `.geojson` , `.topojson` and `.stl` files, see ["Working with non-code files."](https://docs.github.com/en/repositories/working-with-files/using-files/working-with-non-code-files#mapping-geojson-files-on-github)**
+> For future reference about `.geojson` , `.topojson` and `.stl` files, check *["Working with non-code files."](https://docs.github.com/en/repositories/working-with-files/using-files/working-with-non-code-files#mapping-geojson-files-on-github)*

 > [!NOTE]
-> **This topic is a reference to the original content: ["Creating diagrams."](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams)**
+> This topic is a reference to the original content: *["Creating diagrams."](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams)*

 ## Footnotes
 *Footnotes* allows you to add **notes** and **references** without cluttering the body of the document.
 Readers can click the link to jump to the content of the footnote at the bottom of the page.